jeremysanchez2/invocation-framework/docs/spec-index.md

 The Invocation Framework establishes:

 - A shared mental model for how invocation works inside AI systems.
-- A standard architecture for entity binding, signal resolution, pathway execution, and output validation.
+- A standard architecture for entity binding, signal resolution, pathway execution, and validated outputs.
-- A protocol that ensures invocation results are deterministic, governed, and verifiable.
+- A deterministic protocol that ensures reproducible and explainable invocation.
 - A governance system for maintaining schemas, pathways, and entity definitions over time.
-- A public reference that creators, brands, engineers, and AI systems can rely on.
+- A public reference standard for creators, brands, engineers, and AI ecosystems.

-The Framework is technology-agnostic and applies to LLMs, agents, local inference engines, and enterprise systems.
+The framework is model-agnostic and applies equally to LLMs, autonomous agents, retrieval pipelines, local inference engines, and enterprise systems.

 ---

 ## 2. Specification Directory Structure

+The following directory structure defines all normative and informative documents within the Invocation Framework:

 ```text
 /docs